javierhonduco/lightswitch/docs/process_lifecycle.md

 As stack samples are collected, the on_event() eBPF program:
 * Collects the sample's thread and process info (as stacks are always per thread)
 * If the process containing the thread has never been seen before, an EVENT_NEW_PROCESS event is created and placed in the events_rb ringbuffer map
+* Adds an entry to the rate_limits map for this process

 The Profiler object:
 * Creates a send/receive channel for new processes (new_proc_chan_[send|receive])